 - Whether the conduct and/or condition and surrounding circumstances giving rise to the interim suspension reasonably indicates that the continued presence of the student in the College community poses a perceived or actual imminent risk to any member(s) of the College community.

 - Potential alternatives to an interim suspension, including, but not limited to monitoring the situation, establishing a behavioral contract, pursuing a voluntary withdraw, administrative withdrawal, withdraw excused due to extenuating circumstances, involuntary withdraw, or other action.

 An interim suspension period may last until final resolution of the matter.
-The Dean for Student Affairs, or designee, in collaboration with the Behavioral Intervention Team, may become involved to assist with determining an appropriate course of action pending final resolution.
+The Dean for Student Affairs, or designee, in collaboration with the Student of Concern Action Team (SOCAT), may become involved to assist with determining an appropriate course of action pending final resolution.

 - Withholding Degree - the College may withhold awarding a degree otherwise earned until the completion of the process set forth in this policy, including the completion of all sanctions imposed.

 - Revocation of Admission - admission to the College may be revoked for fraud, misrepresentation, or other violation of standards or policies, or for other serious violations committed by an individual following admission to the College but prior to matriculation at the College.

 - Revocation of Degree - degree(s) awarded from the College may be revoked for fraud, misrepresentation, or other violation of standards of conduct for students in obtaining the degree, of for other serious violations committed by a student prior to graduation.